philipturner/opencl-metal-stdlib/README.md

 - OpenCL does not support `half` precision.
 That's fine, because the M1 GPU architecture doesn't either.
 - OpenCL doesn't allow access to the `MTLCommandBuffer`.
 That's fine, because it internally bunches up `clEnqueueXXX` calls into command buffers.
 And probably more optimally than you will.
 - OpenCL is especially fast at AI/ML applications that [dispatch several small operations](https://github.com/philipturner/metal-experiment-1).
 It should have much better sequential throughput than PyTorch.
+- [SYCL](https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html#introduction) will hopefully have a backend for Metal in the future.
+That means you can use another standardized Khronos API soon.
+If you're planning to invest time and money migrating OpenCL applications to Metal, the port may become obsolete soon.
+Note that this is speculative, and not professional advice.

 ### What you need to watch out for